 - Define a Risk-Free Rate for the calculation.
 We have taken 1.5% as a risk-free rate.

 - Next, calculate the beta as we did before.

-- Lastly, apply the following formula in a cell to calculate Expected Return there.
+- Lastly, apply the following formula in a cell to calculate the Expected Return there.

 Here, F5, F8, and D15 cells are risk-free rate, portfolio beta, and average market returns respectively.